-Yes.
 If you have a valid Idaho protection order that meets federal standards, it can be enforced in another state.
-(See the question below to find out if your protection order qualifies.)
 The Violence Against Women Act (VAWA), which is a federal law, states that all valid protection orders granted in the United States receive “full faith and credit” in all state and tribal courts within the US, including US territories.
 In other words, each state must enforce out-of-state protection orders in the same way it enforces its own orders.
 If an abuser violates your out-of-state protection order, s/he will be punished according to the laws of whatever state you are in when the order is violated.
-See the question below to find out if your protection order qualifies.

 How do I know if my protection order is good under federal law?

 An protection order is good anywhere in the United States as long as:

 - It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you.1

 - The court that issued the order had jurisdiction over the people and case.
 (In other words, the court had the authority to hear the case.)

 - The abuser received notice of the order and had an opportunity to go to court to tell his/her side of the story.

 - In the case of ex parte temporary and emergency orders, the abuser must receive notice and have an opportunity to go to court to tell his/her side of the story at a hearing that is scheduled before the temporary order expires.2

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.

 I have a temporary (or ex parte) order.
 Can it be enforced in another state?